Unity-Technologies/GenericFrameRecorder/README.md

-# Frame Recorder
+# Unity Recorder
 ### Brief
-The *Frame Recorder* is a project that facilitates recording of Unity artifacts from Unity.
+The *Recorder* is a project that facilitates recording of Unity artifacts from Unity.
 The framework does not define what can be recorded, but defines a standard way of how to implement and setup a recorder and takes care of aspects common to all recorders (time managenent, Timeline integration, record windows, etc).

 Extensibility is a prim concideration and since not all use cases can be thought of in advance, whenever relevant, the framework's base classes strive to offer an easy way to override the default beahviour of the system.